Yamini-moturi/FaynemeApp/README.md

 # FaynemeApp
--Hackathon 2023
 -A Fayneme bot(chatbot) for groups to initiate sessions and learn new topics and technologies.
+-Discord Application

 # textdetect
-Image to text detection using python.
+- Image to text detection using python.